vocdoni/docs/docs/architecture/components/vocchain.md

 	<img src="architecture/components/vocchain-overall.png" alt="Vocchain overall architecture"/>
 </div>

-For the current version only one Vochain handling all processes will exist.
+For the current version only one VocChain handling all processes will exist.

 ## How it works ?